 Usually fueling this idea is the phrase often quoted by Christians, “Hate the sin and love the sinner.”
 It would be permissible for Christians to accept a qualified form of the phrase, but the modern advocacy of it is unqualified and radical.
 It is of no help to such Christians that the phrase cannot be located in Scripture, but it is especially problematic when we understand that the originator of the commandment was not even a Christian, but the pagan Mahatma Gandhi.
 This is usually, though irrationally, justified by the supposition that Gandhi was a “good” unbeliever, but even that idea is mere propaganda.
 As such, it would behoove us to see the implications of this command and, more importantly, to apprehend the biblical doctrine on love and hatred.

 Tied with the idea of “hate the sin and love the sinner” is unconditional love.
 This follows necessarily because, in making such a chasm between the person and his actions, the phrase demands that we love someone no matter what he does: we must love him unconditionally.
 In some respects, this can be a noble Christian goal.
 For instance, even when it comes to very evil unbelievers, we should still hope that they repent and believe in Christ.
 After all, St. Paul himself was “breathing threats and murder against the disciples of the Lord” (Acts 9:1), consumed in unregeneracy, and he was nevertheless brought to spiritual life.
 Even then, however, such a loving desire for repentance would not be genuinely unconditional, since there is an unforgivable sin (Mark 3:28-40; cf. Heb.
 10:26-27).
-This should be clearer when we recognize that there is no sense in which we are supposed to love Satan or his angels, or even the damned.
-They all have incorrigibly opted for perdition, and have therefore fulfilled a condition which requires our withholding of love.
+This should be clearer when we recognize that there is not a clear sense in which we are supposed to love Satan or his angels, or even the damned.
+They all have incorrigibly opted for perdition, and have therefore fulfilled a condition which requires a significant withholding of love.

 We can also speak of love in the sense of supreme adoration, that kind of love due to God alone.
 It might be this kind of love that Jesus had in mind when He explicitly said, “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple” (Luke 14:26; cf. Matt.
 10:37).
 Yet, Jesus’s statement goes even further than the modest claim that we ought not to worship our family members.
 He is also claiming that disharmony and bitterness can occur for His followers, even in that wonderful sphere of familial affection and solidarity.
 “For I have come to ‘set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law’; and ‘a man’s enemies will be those of his own household’” (Matt.
 10:35-36).

-While it is obvious that we should not unconditionally love anyone in the sense of worshiping him—in fact, given that definition, there are no circumstances when we should “love” someone—our Savior’s language n Luke 14:26 also states something else about unconditional love.
+While it is obvious that we should not unconditionally love anyone in the sense of worshiping him—in fact, given that definition, there are no circumstances when we should “love” someone besides God—our Savior’s language in Luke 14:26 also states something else about unconditional love.
 He explicitly denies that we are to unconditionally love our own family members, and a fortiori He denies that we are to unconditionally love anyone.
 There always comes a point—there is always a certain condition to be fulfilled—when allegiance to our God requires some sort of strife, some breach of peace and harmony.
 “Those who forsake the law praise the wicked, but such as keep the law contend with them” (Prov.
 28:4).

 This is where we can see the evils of “hate the sin and love the sinner.”
 It results in an odious doctrine of unconditional love, a doctrine which stresses not a longsuffering desire for the repentance of evildoers—the only acceptable meaning of “unconditional love,” even though it is not strictly unconditional—but an alluring impulse for false amicability in the face of wickedness.
 It is against this false understanding of unconditional love that theologian R.J.
 Rushdoony wrote: